Performance of Race, Culture, and Whiteness

 - “I am innocent.”

 But I actually say nothing and keep walking.
 Quickly.
-And I don’t turn fully around but take only side glances to ensure that no one is following me.
+And I do not turn fully around but take only side glances to ensure that no one is following me.
 That morning, Peppy and I take an alternate route back home.

 While the scene I have described could have been about the white woman warning me of her aggressive dog, there are missing pieces in her public performance that go unresolved.